How to Evidence Enablement Outcomes in Supported Living Bids

 Baseline: Person relied on staff to travel to the leisure centre; anxiety in busy spaces.

-Enablement Plan: Social story, graded exposure at quieter times, headphone sensory strategy, practice with journey app.
+Enablement plan: Social story, graded exposure at quieter times, sensory strategy, practice using a journey app.

-Tender line: “Travel training moved from assisted to independent in 10 weeks; progression enabled access to a weekly volunteering role.”
+Tender line: “Travel training progressed from assisted to independent in 10 weeks, enabling weekly volunteering and increased community connection.”

-Baseline: Daily low-level incidents linked to transitions; occasional property damage.
+Baseline: Daily incidents linked to transitions; occasional property damage.

-Enablement Plan: Visual schedules, transition countdowns, staff coaching on proactive strategies; weekly reflective huddles.
+Enablement plan: Visual schedules, transition countdowns, staff coaching; weekly reflective huddles.

 Outcome: Episodes fell by 70% over six months; no property damage for four months; community access increased from once to three times weekly.

-Tender line: “PBS-led changes reduced incidents by 70% and tripled community participation.”
+Tender line: “PBS-led practice leadership reduced incidents by 70% and tripled community participation, verified via trend review.”

 Case C — Self-Medication & Health Literacy